-Hey!
-It impacts you, so pay attention; it’s time to stop saving your money.
-If you want to grow your wealth and achieve financial independence, you need to invest it.
+Why should you care?
+Because if you want to grow your wealth and achieve financial independence, you need to invest.
 But until recently, pricey trading fees have prevented too many Canadians from entering the market.

-Canadian fintechs, and now some of Canada’s name-brand banks and credit unions, are filling the void with creative and elegant financial solutions to help you make the most of, and keep more of, your bacon.
-Let’s take a look at who offers zero-commission trading in Canada, and things to consider before you hit that buy button.
+Canadian fintechs, and even some of Canada’s big banks, are bridging the gap.
+Let’s take a look at who offers free trading in Canada, and things to consider before you hit that buy button.

 Not to be outdone, National Bank rocked the finance world when it announced the launch of zero commission trades on the National Bank Direct Brokerage platform.
 It was the first bank-owned brokerage to do this.
 In August of 2021, National Bank Direct Brokerage stopped charging a commission on equities trades, which are stocks and shares, as well as Exchange-Traded Funds (ETFs).

 Historically, legacy banks have been slow to change, but National Bank recognized a serious disconnect.
 Status-quo financial services just weren’t meeting the needs spurred by a dramatically changing economy.
 Millions of Canadians were left feeling like the system was rigged against them.
 By eliminating trading fees, National Bank has shown Canadians it is with them, not against them.